testingisdocumenting/webtau/webtau-docs/znai/utilities/cache.md

 Note: Use [Selective Run](groovy-standalone-runner/selective-run) or [REPL mode](REPL/test-runs) to run one scenario at a time.

+# Cached Value With Expiration

+Use get value with expiration time for scenarios like auth token

+:include-file: scenarios/cache/cachedExpirationValue.groovy {
+  title: "cached value with expiration",
+  surroundedBy: "example",
+  commentsType: "inline"
+}

 # FS Path type

 [File System module](utilities/file-system) return values of type `Path`.
 WebTau stores them as `String`.